interlay/interlay.github.io/docs/guide.md

 At the end of this document you will have:

 - [x] Installed the polkdot-js browser extension and a Bitcoin wallet
-- [x] Receive testnet BTC and testnet DOT
+- [x] Received testnet BTC and testnet DOT
 - [x] Issued your first PolkaBTC
 - [x] Redeemed your first PolkaBTC
 - [x] Observed the system using the dashboard